 Certificate of Provenance

-Below you can see a sample certificate that accompanies every item we sell.
+a certificate accompanies every item we sell.
 Each certificate includes all the information that we have on that item.
 Along with a photo superimposed on the map of the actual item that you have purchased.

 Visit to the National Army Museum archives